Wen-ChuangChou/Wen-ChuangChou.github.io/index.md

 > **Note:** This project is currently under active development to further improve accuracy and generalization.

-More details can be found in the project repository on GitHub.

 ## Distilling DeepSeek R1 for Enhanced LLM Performance

 This project showcases a successful methodology for significantly enhancing large language model performance through advanced **fine-tuning** in a distributed HPC environment.